2026 Apr HDT/ARCH-CANY-Hite

 0 lb

-Prev: 2026 Winter GRCA/CC
+Prev: 2026 Jan GRCA/CC

-Next: 2026 SHR 7-day section
+Next: 2026 Jul SHR RoadsEnd2Mammoth

 Planning for lower-mileage, ~15 mpd @ 2 mph w/ a whole bunch of 1 mph terrain and routefinding.
 150 miles in ~9 days.
 Route is often not well-defined and is class 3 in places: scrambles, scrapes, bushwhacks, climbs, drops, etc. Longer, heavier water carries.
-Might only find water once per day, longest carry is likely ~30 miles for which I would carry 6 liters, my heaviest water carry ever, so be careful and don't get lost.
+Might only find water once per day, longest carry is likely ~30 miles for which I would carry 6 liters, my heaviest water carry ever, so be careful and don't get too lost.

 Food Carries: